esneyder/ng-firebase-chat/README.md

 # ng-reg-login
-A basic registration and login component using google firebase and angular 1.5
+A basic registration and login component using **google firebase and angular 1.5**.

 To run this component, you need *httpserver* npm module.